Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – Hebrew Hints and Hooks Found in Translation

-Each tapestry is my gut visual response to the literal meaning of Biblical place names.
-The series is set in the course of one day, calling attention to the power of living by the weather as the time indicator.
+Each tapestry is my gut visual response to the literal meaning of Biblical place names when I hear them translated.
+I tend to see in my head what I hear.
+The series is set in the cyclical course of one day, which, according to the Tradition, starts in the evening.
+The tapestries call attention to living with the increasing and decreasing intensity of light combined with the changing colors of the skies as the time indicator.

 – Shalom, Good Lookin'!

-It is nice to put the stories, history telling, and laws aside, and explore the Torah as a physical object: the making of the scroll itself, visual expressions of the text columns, and how it is dressed up and stored.
-In other words, the work of the artisans.
+This series puts Biblical myths, stories, history telling, and laws aside and explores the Torah as a physical object.
+We make it a sacred ritual object by crafting the scrolls and the visual expressions of the text columns – and even by how we beautifully dress them up and carefully store them.
+In other words, these tapestries explore the important work of artisans.

 – The Man-Made Treasure

-Although Pirkei Avot (Ethics of the Fathers) is a tractate in the Mishna, it is often printed as a separate book.
+Pirkei Avot (Ethics of the Fathers) is a tractate in the Mishna, but it is often printed as a separate book.
 Dealing with ethical and moral principles, it gained importance and popularity centuries ago.
 When my husband was a little boy, he used to study it with his father, as have many sons with their fathers, students with their rabbis, and my Tuesday Morning Women’s Torah Study Group with its stack of commentaries.
-Everyone wonders what new wisdom will be revealed.
+Wondering what wisdom will be revealed, the engaging way of study combined with the practical experience of each engaged generation inevitably adds color and confusion.
+But for a tradition not obsessed with finding the one and only ‘right answer,’ that is acceptable.

 – Hidden in Rays